 provided that in each case the relevant jurisdiction does not appear on the EU's tax "blacklist".

 - These rules can be complex to apply in the case of territorial, sectoral or source-based tax regimes, and persons considering such regimes or making such claims are recommended to seek legal advice.

 - Entities making such a claim must report on any "parent" and provide evidence of their tax status with their report - there is a mechanism to be treated as provisionally non-resident by the ITA in certain circumstances where evidence cannot be provided within the six-month reporting window.

 - Making a non-residence claim will trigger spontaneous information exchange with the relevant overseas tax authorities (and any EU member state within which a beneficial owner or legal owner of the entity resides) to ensure the claim is valid.

-- BVI entities which do not carry on any ES relevant activity do not need to report on (but should still ensure they have considered) any foreign tax status or obligations.
+- BVI entities that do not carry on any ES-relevant activity do not need to report on (but should still ensure they have considered) any foreign tax status or obligations.

 If you would like to subscribe to our client alerts on economic substance, click here.

 If you have any questions please contact your usual Harneys contact, or fill out our enquiry form here.